SlimIO/Config/README.md

 await cfg.writeOnDisk();
 ```

+> Under the hood the method work with `lodash.set` function.

 ### observableOf(fieldPath: string): ObservableLike;
-Observe a given configuration key with an Observable object!
+Observe a given configuration key with an Observable Like object!

 ```js
 const { writeFile } = require("fs").promises;